winxuser/pokered/README.md

     - The lower-right tile of Pokémon backsprites are deleted when sliding offscreen
     - Minimize and Substitute can cause sprite glitches with enemy Pokémon
     - OAM updates can be interrupted by V-Blank
+    - Trainer Card transition screens can show brief garbage on DMG

 - Upgrades: